enjaku4/veri/README.md

 session.true_tenant
 ```

-All other session methods work the same way in multi-tenant applications as in single-tenant applications, however `to_true_identity` will restore both the original user and tenant.
+All other session methods work the same way in multi-tenant applications as in single-tenant applications.
+However, `to_true_identity` will restore both the original user and tenant.

 ### Orphaned Sessions